Gamefreak2302/Huskycrates-Extension/README.md

 #### addreward
   Usage: hce addreward \<Crate ID\> \<Reward type\> (\<Data\>)
-  Description: add reward to given crate of given type and data
+  Description: add reward to given crate of given type and data with display item of the item in your main hand
   Permission: huskycratesextension.admin.addreward

 #### memory